Not many people know that this is a quotation from the Bible. ‘A merry heart does good like a medicine’ Pro 17:22.

 Wrong thinking leads to wrong words, to wrong behaviour, which develops wrong habits and a bad character.

 The Christian Gospel has always drawn attention to sins of thoughts, words and deeds.
-The solution is to be found in Christ.
+The solution is in Jesus Christ, Whose name means ‘Saviour, for He shall save His people from their sins’ Mat 1:21.

 Not only has Christ made atonement for sin, and secured the energising power of the Holy Spirit to deal with the power of sin, but He practised what He preached.